belwin-outdoor-science/belwin-citizen-science-app/README.md

 You will also need to install Postico, or another Ui for postgreSQL.

 ### Installing
+A step by step series of examples that tell you have to get a development env running

+Clone this repository

+Install Node.js

+In terminal, cd into the folder where this repository is

+ex:
+$ cd belwin-citizen-science-app

+In terminal, use 'npm install' to get all of the necessary dependencies
+$ npm install

+Copy queries from the data.sql file and execute queries.

+To get the code running, in terminal type 'npm start'

+$ npm start

+In your preferred browser, go to localhost:5000

 ## Deployment
 Add additional notes about how to deploy this on a live system